stephengold/MonkeyWrench/README.md

 #### Choice of file format

-If the asset to be loaded is available in multiple file formats, the best choice is usually glTF version 2.0 (either .glb or .gltf format).
+If the asset to be loaded is available in multiple file formats, the best choice would be glTF version 2.0 (either .glb or .gltf format).
-For best results, convert assets in .blend or .fbx format to glTF _before_ loading them with MonkeyWrench.
+For best results, convert assets in .blend or .fbx format to glTF _before_ loading them using MonkeyWrench.

+The next-best choice would be Collada (.dae) format.

 The most efficient format
 for loading model assets into JMonkeyEngine is ".j3o".